dylancbailey/Lead-Tracker/README.md

 # Lead Tracker
- Chrome extension for tracking client leads
+ Chrome extension for tracking client leads.
+Pulls the website url from the active window/tab and stores it in local storage.